 The SDV movement highlights fundamental disparities between automotive and mobile development paradigms.
 Each gap represents decades of technical debt and cultural inertia.

 Mobile companies never needed this term.
-They didn't have to convince anyone that software mattered; it was self-evident from inception.
+They didn't have to convince anyone that software mattered.
+It was self-evident from inception.
 The terminology gap reveals a fundamental difference: mobile evolved from software, while automotive is evolving toward it.

 As vehicles become "computers on wheels," the automotive industry faces a strategic choice that mirrors mobile's evolution: